IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/03_frontend_app.md

 # Frontend Application

-This document provides an overview of the Next.js web application that serves as the primary user interface for the Linea Microfinance platform.
+This document provides an overview of the Next.js web application that serves as the primary user interface for the DIDLab Microfinance platform.

 ## Technology Stack